github/vscode-codeql/extensions/ql-vscode/TELEMETRY.md

 ## How do I disable telemetry reporting?

+When telemetry collection is disabled, no data will be sent to GitHub servers.

 You can disable telemetry collection by setting `codeQL.telemetry.enableTelemetry` to `false` in [your settings](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor).
-Telemetry collection is disabled by default.
+Telemetry collection is _disabled_ by default.

 Additionally, telemetry collection will be disabled if the global `telemetry.enableTelemetry` setting is set to `false`.
 For more information on global telemetry collection, see [Microsoft’s documentation](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).